Cracking the Attribution Code

 Multi-Touch Attribution Models Explained

-Rather than assigning full credit to just one touchpoint like first or last click, multi-touch attribution assigns partial credit to each touchpoint that influences a conversion.
+The limits to single-touch models are many, but the ease of access and understanding keep these models afloat.
+However, rather than assigning full credit to just one touchpoint like first or last click, multi-touch attribution assigns partial credit to each touchpoint that influences a conversion.
 This provides a complete, holistic view of the customer experience.

 The key goal of multi-touch attribution is not just mapping interactions, but truly understanding the impact of different touchpoints.
 Analyzing the relative influence and relationships between channels provides data-driven insights on where to optimize.